Traditional Arts Apprenticeships

 The Traditional Arts Apprenticeship Program is designed to:

-- Fund mentorships where apprentices learn directly by observing, imitating, and processing the critique of the master artist
+- Fund mentorships where apprentices learn directly by observing, imitating, and processing the critique of the mentor artist

 - Support traditional arts lacking a strong infrastructure for cultural transmission, especially those that may be endangered; and